This is the multi-page printable view of this section. Click here to print.

 L7 HTTPSTCPhttpsL7HTTPS {port}TCP {nodePort}TCP/HTTP {nodePort}

-Table. k8s Service manifest and Load Balancer service configuration
+Table. k8s Service manifest and Load Balancer service application settings

-• k8s Service can specify multiple ports for a single service according to the manifest spec.
+• According to the k8s Service manifest spec, you can specify multiple ports for a single service.

 Caution

-According to the Load Balancer service classification (L4, L7), you cannot mix protocol layers within a single Service.
+Depending on the Load Balancer service category (L4, L7), you cannot mix and use protocol layers within a single Service.

 Color mode